 He is a frequent speaker at educational institutions, corporations and organizations on business innovation, unconventional uses of intellectual property assets, and management of corporate IP processes.
 He has been a faculty member of various organizations that provide continuing legal education to attorneys.

-Dean has served as the chair of committees of professional organizations, including the Subcommittee on Business Method Patents of the American Bar Association (ABA), the Technology and Business Development Committee of the American Intellectual Property Law Association, and the Subcommittee on Claiming Strategies and Formats of the ABA.
-He has also served as a member of several other professional committees, including the Special Committee on Patents and the Internet of the ABA, the Software and Business Methods Committee of the Intellectual Property Owners Association, the Special Committee on IP Valuation of the ABA, the Patent Policy System Planning Committee of the ABA, the International Patent Treaties and Laws Committee of the ABA, and the Patent Legislation Committee of the ABA.
+Dean has served as the chair of committees of professional organizations, including the Technology and Business Development Committee of the American Intellectual Property Law Association, the Subcommittee on Business Method Patents of the American Bar Association (ABA), and the Subcommittee on Claiming Strategies and Formats of the ABA.
+He has also served as a member of several other professional committees, including the Special Committee on Patents and the Internet of the ABA, the Special Committee on IP Valuation of the ABA, the Patent Policy System Planning Committee of the ABA, the Software and Business Methods Committee of the Intellectual Property Owners Association, the International Patent Treaties and Laws Committee of the ABA, and the Patent Legislation Committee of the ABA.

 Dean is a registered patent attorney, is admitted to practice before various state and federal courts in the U.S., and is a Solicitor of the Senior Courts of England and Wales.

-Dean holds Master of Science degrees from Columbia University in Operations Research, Computer Science, and Applied Mathematics, and a Master of Laws from New York University School of Law.
+Dean holds Master of Science degrees from Columbia University in Operations Research, Computer Science, and Applied Mathematics.
+He holds a Master of Laws from New York University School of Law.
 He also holds J.D. and M.B.A. degrees from the University of Connecticut, and B.S. and M.S. degrees in Computer Engineering from Boston University, where he graduated Summa Cum Laude and was inducted into the Tau Beta Pi Engineering Honor Society.

 Correspondence: "Patents and the Dissemination of Inventions", with William Baumol, Journal of Economic Perspectives, 27(4): 223-226 (2013)